-The process of aging affects in similar fashion for most tissues of the body.
+The process of aging effects in similar fashion for most tissues of the body.
 It increases the collagen formation in most tissues.
-Collagen is a fiber which are formed at a slower rate and are eliminated continuously out of the body.
-The increased formation in the end chokes the cells in the tissue leading to cell death.
+Collagen is a fiber which is formed at a slower rate and is eliminated continuously out of the body.
+The increased formation, in the end, chokes the cells in the tissue leading to cell death.
 Therefore, it leads to following changes in the tissues of the body.

 This is damage caused by several changes in the gingival tissue which comprises of:

 The process of aging makes the gingival connective tissue coarser and denser.
 This leads to the uneven formation of the tissue and increased dental problems.
 This leads to thinning of the gum tissue at several places and therefore, could be a cause of gum receding.

 Aging alters the chemical and physical properties of the collagen and increases its thickness.
 It also increases the rate of conversion of soluble to insoluble collagen.
 This, in turn, decreases the rate of synthesis of collagen and therefore, doesn’t eliminate it out of the body.

 Proteolytic enzymes play a major role in breaking down the protein and further helping the immune system of the body.
 Aging increases the resistance to these anti-inflammatory enzymes.

 The aging increases the thermal contraction of collagen fibers as well as the denaturing temperature of the same.
 This increases the density of the collagen in the tissue.